ntamas/cl1/doc/cytoscape/index.rst

     too many clusters and they seem too sparse, or decrease it if you are not getting enough clusters.

+    Since version 0.93, ClusterONE also includes an automatic density threshold selection method, which was tuned on various protein-protein interaction datasets.
+When the "Auto" value is selected in the minimum density field (this can be selected by trying to choose a density threshold smaller than zero), ClusterONE will use a density threshold of 0.3 for weighted networks and 0.5 for unweighted networks.
+If the network is unweighted and the global clustering coefficient is smaller than 0.1, ClusterONE will assume that the network was determined from low-throughput experimental data (e.g., yeast-two-hybrid experiments)
+    and use a higher threshold of 0.6 to compensate for the presence of many tree-like subgraphs in the input.

 **Edge weights**
     A numeric edge attribute to be used for the edge weights. *[unweighted]* means that each edge will have a weight equal to 1.
 If you don't see the